 If you’re asking this question I imagine that you’ve had experience with certain therapeutic frameworks that either do or don’t appeal to you.
 I favor a depth orientation over a strictly behavioral one, because it has been shown that lasting change (what we call “2nd order change”) only occurs when emotions are activated and processed.
 I am client-centered, which means that I strive to “meet you wherever you are” and psychodynamic, which means that I pay attention to patterns, relationships, and the mental/emotional/behavioral processes that lie outside of our conscious awareness.

 Have you written anything I can check out to learn more about your work?

 Why yes, yes I have.
 Please visit my Writing page.

 Do you do Christian counseling?

-I am not trained as a pastoral counselor.
-I don’t work within any religious framework, but I am open to working with whatever belief system you have.
-One of the fundamental ethical guidelines of the counseling profession is that we do not impose our individual value system on our clients.
+I’m not trained as a pastoral counselor and I don’t work within any particular spiritual framework.
+One of the fundamental ethical guidelines of the counseling profession is that we don’t impose our personal value systems on our clients.
 I strongly support and adhere to that guideline in my work.

 How much is this going to cost me?

 My self-pay fee is $150 per session.
 If that doesn’t work for you, let’s talk about it.
 I accept payment by cash, check or debit/credit card.

 Yes, I accept most Blue Cross Blue Shield PPO plans.